mon-gmx/mon-gmx.github.io/index.md

 In the gist of many things going on lately around my own life I come close in contact with a lot of complaints about how things keep degrading in quality and surging in price and I keep reaching over and over again to the same conclusion: simple was, is and will always be better.
 Focusing on shells full of gimmicks tends to always have the same outcome yet we often just don't get it.
 I usually am triggered by buzzwords like _slice and dice_ or _democratize_ but I come to really sympathize with this one: _enshitification_.

-I despise:
+Thins I despise:

 * Boilerplate in code
-* Quotas on internet
+* Quotas on Internet
 * Subscriptions on features
 * Gig economies
 * Upgrades in purchases
-* Programmed obsolency
+* Programmed obsolescence
+* Paywalls
+* Menus behind QR codes
 * Pay to win
 * Paying to park at the supermarket
 * Things assembled with glue and plastic rivets